dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

 A `switch` expression may return a `ref` value.
 The returning expression, if not a `throw` expression, must be a `ref` expression.

-A `switch` expression that returns a `ref` value **does not** need an extra `ref` in front of it when assigned/returned to a `ref` local.
+A `switch` expression that returns a `ref` value needs an extra `ref` in front of it when assigned/returned to a `ref` local.
 The examples below cover this case too.
-This decision is made since the `ref` is essentially included in the cases.
+This design aligns with the current design in the ternary operator.

 `throw` expressions can still be used normally.